randyzwitch/randyzwitch.github.io/_posts/2015-01-20-sessionizing-log-data-using-data-table-follow-2.md

 I agree with dnlbrky in that this feels a little better than the dplyr method for heavy SQL users like me, but ultimately, I still think the SQL method is the most elegant and obvious to understand.
-But that&#8217;s the great thing with open-source software; pick any tool you want, accomplish whatever you choose using any method you choose.
+But that's the great thing with open-source software; pick any tool you want, accomplish whatever you choose using any method you choose.